SixBeeps/TIRhythm/README.md

 # TIRhythm
 A variety of rhythm game map players for the TI Nspire

-## Installation
+## Installation + Instructions
 Included inside each of the folders is the Python source code for both the beatmap converters and the runners.
 Download and extract the repository as a .zip file, and navigate to the desired project's folder.

 To convert a beatmap, run the converter.py script.
 This will open a file chooser for you to select a beatmap to convert.
 Once the beatmap has been converted, the contents will output to the console as well as your clipboard.
-From there, edit the contents of TI\[x\].py (where \[x\] is the game mode, e.x.
-TIMania.py) and paste the resulting beatmap data into the `data` variable.
+From there, load the project's .tns file into the Nspire Student Software and edit the Python script.
+Paste the beatmap data in your clipboard into the `data` variable.
+You may also edit the project's TI\[x\].py file and load that into the Nspire (though some more copy-pasting will be necessary.)

 **Protip for advanced haxors**: you can also run converter.py in the console and pass in a file path to a beatmap.
 This will let you bypass the file dialog entirely.
 Theoretically, this could be used to pipe data into another program for conversion there.